-This airport is located in Semarang, Java island.
+This airport in Indonesia is located in Semarang, Java island.
 It served for the Indonesian Air Force until the late 60s and got its name from General Ahmad Yani.
 The highlight of this airport is that it has the first floating terminal in Indonesia.
 It is built on a marshland with glass as the primary element.
 Glass ensures natural lighting to shine in.
 Solar panels come into action as the sun goes down.
 The architects have implemented a reverse osmosis feature to purify seawater for drinking and other purposes.
 The old terminal has multiple food counters, souvenir shops, taxi and rental services.

 Airlines in Service: AirAsia, Batik Air, Citilink, Garuda Indonesia, Indonesia AirAsia, Lion Air, Nam Air, SilkAir, Sriwijaya Air, TransNusa, Trigana Air Service, Wings Air Serves: Semarang Airport Codes: IATA - SRG, ICAO - WAHS

 This airport was made by the Dutch dwellers during the colonial period of Indonesia.
 It has taken its name from an Indonesian aviation expert Husein Sastranegara.
 Residing in Bandung, the airport is surrounded by mountain ranges which make this airport dangerous and thrilling at the same time.
 It is a modern airport with premium lounges, Wi-Fi connectivity, restaurants, tea stalls and prayer rooms.
 This is one of the few airports in Indonesia to feature specific arrangements for landing operations at night.
 Plans have been made by PT Angkasa Pura 2 to upgrade the runways for landing mid-sized commercial aircraft.